CatMaxiMyoga/rust-customlang/README.md

 ```

 ### Divide `/`
-To divide a value from another, if permitted, write it like this:
+To divide a value by another, if permitted, write it like this:

 ```
 lhs / rhs;
 ```

-`lsh` and `rhs` are both expressions.
+`lhs` and `rhs` are both expressions.
 If the left type implements division for the right type, this
 will return the result of that.
 If the left type returns an error for the right type, or it returns
 an error for this operator, it will result in an error.
 ```
 "Test" / 2;
->> Error: IllegalOperation("Subtraction not supported for String type")
+>> Error: IllegalOperation("Division not supported for String type")
 ```

 Any division by zero, whether float or integer results in a `DivisionByZero` error, unless the